codesquadkiki/Object-Method-Challenge/README.md

 # Object Method Challenge
 Below are 4 descriptions that will need to turn into an object.
-The first one has been completed together in class as a demo.
 Each object has at least one property and a method.
 For the 5th description, you are asked to create your own object that contains a property and a method.

 1. A **hotel** with two properties called **totalRooms** and **bookedRooms**.
 The values for both properties can be any number.
 A **remainingRooms()** method (VERSION 2 - ES6) should return the remaining number of rooms that a hotel has.
 Console.log a message that says, "There are `##` of rooms available for booking."
 The ## in this message should be referenced dynamically from the remainingRooms()method.